 How Much Time Does It Take Up?

-Councils meet once a month for the council meeting, to which members of the public are also invited.
+Councils meet once a month for the public council meeting.
 In Long Itchington we meet on the first Wednesday evening of every month except in August.
-Meetings last two – three hours, depending on what’s on the agenda.
-We also have working groups to which it is expected that all councillors will attend at least one or two.
-See “Structure”
+Meetings last 2-3 hours, depending on what’s on the agenda.
+We also have working groups with different responsibilities – see the Structure Chart for more information.

 Outside of meetings councillors undertake other duties such as checking street lights, inspecting play areas, visiting residents etc.